Tax Strategy

 Consumer segment:

-• Mobile services, sale of mobile devices, and broadband services for individual customers
+• Provision of mobile services to individual customers

 Enterprise segment: